 Strictly, in the Royal Navy, at least, the Captain would have an Executive Officer and a First Lieutenant, both ranks being held by a single person on smaller ships.
 Hence the XO (also known as Number One or sometimes "the Jimmy" ) would be the captain's Right Hand Man and Number Two would be his immediate junior.
 The position also goes by the title Executive Officer (XO), particularly in the American military.

 If the creators did the research, the (XO) is much more likely to interact with the crew.
 On a ship, "Number One" is responsible for the crew: training, ordinary discipline (that is motivating the NCOs to motivate the others) setting watches for the officers etc. The Captain's job is to decide what the ship should do, Number Two makes sure the ship and crew can do it.
 A Captain Smooth and Sergeant Rough situation can result from this.

-The Evil Counterpart of a Number Two is The Dragon, who's second in charge to the Big Bad.
+If the Number Two is also the Big Bad's main fighter, then he's The Dragon.
 Sometimes gets "promoted" to Commander Contrarian.
 The dimwit version is Number Two for Brains.

 Not to be confused with the original script for Back to the Future Part II.
-Or using solid waste.
+Or the euphemism for solid waste.

 open/close all folders

 Yu-Gi-Oh!
 GX: Rivals Judai's and Misawa's nicknames for each other are "Number 1" and "Number 2".